 How many should I be eating?

 So, this all sounds great, but how many pumpkin seeds should we eat to get these benefits?
-It's difficult to say precisely how many pumpkin seeds to eat because everyone has unique health goals and needs.
 As we mentioned, an ounce of pumpkin seeds, about a handful has a high nutritional content and is a great place to start.
 With any food that is high in fiber, you'll want to start slow and begin by incorporating small amounts of pumpkin seeds into your diet and seeing how your body reacts.
 If you experience bloating, discomfort, or gas, you may want to pull back on the amount.
 Remember that in the context of a balanced diet, pumpkin seeds are a great addition to your overall intake of anti-inflammatory vitamins and minerals.

 Should I be eating them raw?

 Pumpkin seeds can be eaten raw, roasted, or sprouted.
 With any of these options, you'll want to decide if you're going to eat the pumpkin seeds with the shell or without.
 Pumpkin seeds in the shell have more fiber than unshelled, but the shells are chewy and may take some extra time to break down.

 Once you decide whether you'll eat the shell or not, it's time to decide on preparation.
 Eating pumpkin seeds raw is a healthy option, but you should know they have a high phytic acid content when not roasted or sprouted.
 Phytic acid is found in foods like beans, seeds, nuts, and grains and can make nutrients like iron and zinc less bioavailable.
 It also may inhibit the production of digestive enzymes, which help us break down food.